mimblewimble/grin/doc/grin4bitcoiners.md

 ### Wait, what!?
 No address?

 Nope, no address.
 All outputs in Grin are unique and have no common data with any previous output.
 Instead of relying on a known address to send money, transactions have to be built interactively, with 2 (or more) wallets exchanging data with one another.
 Practically, this isn't so much of a problem as there are multiple ways for 2 programs to interact privately and securely.
+And this interaction could even take place over email or Signal (or carrier pigeons).

 ### If transactions information get removed, can't I just cheat and create money?